o1-labs/rfcs/00xx-account-deletion.md

 The main drawback with the choice described in this alternative is that we *need* to transfer the data during synchronization since the order in which the elements are found in the list cannot be inferred from the ledger.

+### <a name="free_list_db alt"></a>Free list in database

+There are other possible representations of the free list in key-value store.

+#### No storage

+For one, to follow the strategy which allocates the biggest available address within contained within the fill frontier first, we could just scan from the fill frontier index downto the leftmost leaf, and allocate the first available slot.

+This takes O(n) time.

+To save scanning when the ledger is full within the fill frontier, we could just store how many free locations there are in the database.
+However, an update to the database would probably require a full scan anyway to update this value so that it does not seem as appealing.

+#### Other storage strategies

+One could devise a number of alternate strategies which would try to amortize the cost of deserializing the heap, without trying to improve cost of storing the heap.

+The database would keep $n$ indices with dedicated keys $loc_{i}$ and an index of the current one.
+Once these are all used, we would deserialize the heap once, fill the $n$ $loc_{i}$ keys with the value and reserialize the resulting heap.
+One drawback of this option is that finding the right $n$ would need specific testing.

 ## Prior art